 - The school may check your computer files and Internet sites you visit.

 - Deliberately breaking these rules may result in you not being allowed to use the Internet or computers.

-We have an Acceptable Use/e-safety policy with clear guidance on how we manage breaches of the rules whether deliberate or accidental; this can be found on our Policy Page or you can ask to see a copy in school.
+We have an Online Safety and Acceptable Use policy and a Remote Learning Policy with clear guidance on how we manage breaches of the rules whether deliberate or accidental; these can be found on our Policy Page or you can ask to see a copy in school.

 Should you wish to discuss the matter further please contact the school.